adiblake/magnificent-aluminum-6941c/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus vel venenatis augue.
-Suspendisse tincidunt, nibh eget sodales eleifend, lectus magna elementum lorem, ut bibendum tellus turpis quis risus.
-Vivamus sagittis enim est, et semper lectus hendrerit ut.

-> The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman

 I am an
 experienced, self-taught freelance Graphic and UX designer based in Auckland, New Zealand.
 I’m studying my Honours in Mechanical Engineering at the University of Auckland and work closely with my clients to provide branding and design solutions in my spare time.

+> The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman

 It all started seven
 years ago, where at the tender age of fourteen I first decided to download GIMP